This article has links to products and services we love, which we may make commission from.

 Purchase your ticket at the machine and validate at the machine before you board the tram.

-The trams will be running for free after midnight on Hogmanay to get party-goers home safe.
+The trams will run for free after midnight on Hogmanay to keep party-goers home safe.

-We have Uber in Edinburgh (order through the app) as well as private taxi firms (order by calling) and black taxis, which you can hail down on the street or hire from a taxi rank.
+In Edinburgh, we have Uber and Moon (order through the app), private taxi firms (order by calling), and black taxis, which you can hail down on the street or hire from a taxi rank.

 Where to Stay in Edinburgh

-We have a dreamy guide on the best Edinburgh Christmas hotels to stay at.
+We have a dreamy guide on the best Edinburgh Christmas hotels.

 Alternatively, here is a snapshot of hotels to consider.
 I’ve personally stayed at all three.